odrevet/teach-yourself-game-programming-sdl2/Chap02_Skeleton/README.md

 but the advantages of SDL2 are obvious.

-# Key differencies with the original code
+# Key differences with the original code

 * Uses Makefile
 * Uses of SDL2 for the window creation and event listening